Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 ##### Steps and Outputs

 **Steps:**
-a.Form and operate a leadership oversight committee and agree on governance.
+a.Form and operate a leadership oversight committee and agree on governance.<br>
 a.
-Agree on metrics for the management dashboard.
+Agree on metrics for the management dashboard.<br>
 a.
-Assess the internal and external factors that will contribute to the formation or revision of the IT sustainable strategy.
+Assess the internal and external factors that will contribute to the formation or revision of the IT sustainable strategy.<br>
 a.
-Conduct a gap analysis for regulations.
+Conduct a gap analysis for regulations.<br>
 a.
-Incorporate into the IT sustainability strategy.
+Incorporate into the IT sustainability strategy.<br>

 **Outputs:**
 a.
 Leadership Oversight Committee – structure and processes – [Example  Leadership and Oversight Committee](https://docs.google.com/presentation/d/1tW50Ai6hbZNunJpTRwzurMndo6GbajGP95ZHzqLsvlw/edit#slide=id.p)